maierav/sensation/mathematics.md

 Why two inverses then?
 Well, exponentiation has two parts: the **base** and the **exponent**.
 So, we need two operations to find one or the other.

-Root (with the exponent as index/degree) returns the base.
+**Root (with the exponent as index/degree) returns the base.**

-Logarithm (to that base) returns the exponent.
+**Logarithm (to that base) returns the exponent.**

 [for natural-number exponents and positive bases.]

+The logarithm can also be thought of as repeated division (in that we are counting how many times you can divide by the base before reaching 1).

 % Inversion
 :::{div}